Jörgen Philip-Sörensen

 Niels Jörgen Philip-Sörensen (born 23 September 1938 in Malmö, died 18 January 2010 in London) was a Swedish businessman of Danish ancestry.

-Philip-Sörensen led the demerger of Group 4 from Securitas AB in 1981.
+Philip-Sörensen led the demerger of security company Group 4 from Securitas AB in 1981.
 He went on to become Chairman of Group 4 and then of G4S before he retired in 2006.
-In later years, Jörgen Philip-Sörensen lived in England, where he was among the nation's wealthiest individuals.
+In later years, Philip-Sörensen lived in England, where he was among the nation's wealthiest individuals.
 Sometimes he visited Skagen in his father's native Denmark, where he owned Ruth's Hotel.